ErpNetDocs/winclient/introduction/navigators/coloring/conditional-formatting.md

 ![Format Conditions](pictures/format-conditions.png)

-3. Click on '**Add**' to start making a new condition.
-Here select the <b>Fields</b> option on the left.
+3. Click on **Add** to start making a new condition.
+Here select the **Fields** option on the left.
 In the small, middle section you will see all fields that you can use to set conditional coloring for:

 ![Condition expression editor](pictures/condition-expression-editor.png)